yama-yuki/yama-yuki/README.md

-NOTICE: refactored code for our STARSEM paper will be available soon
+Refactored code for our STARSEM paper will be available soon

 ### Hi there 👋
 I'm Yuki Yamamoto, a Doctoral Student at NAIST NLP Lab.